imranparuk/image-mosaic/README.md

 In the code, there are variables that can be changed
 1. The name of the input image -> 'mainImageTarget'
-2. Number of tiles to devide image into -> 'numberOfTiles'
+2. Number of tiles to devide image into -> 'numberOfTiles'.
++ For square image you can input 1 number equal to the number of tiles (must be squared number)
++ For non squared images, you input the number of square on x axis, and number of squares on y axis

 3. Comparison Mode ->
 + [1] Compare transformed rgb to transformed rgb (small tiles)
 + [2] Compare transformed rgb to transformed rgb (big tiles)